vedang-patil-23/DeltaFrame/README.md

 ---

 **Thank you for exploring DeltaFrame.
-If you have feedback, suggestions, or want to share your own learning journey, please open an issue or reach out.
+If you have feedback, suggestions, or want to share your own learning journey, please reach out.
 This project is a work in progress, and so am I.**